Hedgr/hedgr.github.io/index.md

 credit for this one to bean

 [bee movie script - ](http://www.script-o-rama.com/movie_scripts/a1/bee-movie-script-transcript-seinfeld.html)
-its the bee movie script
+its the bee movie script, what do ya expect besides that

 [how long ago - ](http://www.calcul.com/show/calculator/how-long-since-or-until?first=1111/11/11%2011:11)
 its tells you how long it has been or how much time until some given time